kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 which report real volume limits and hence scheduling should accurately count number of required nodes for pending pods.

+We will also update the unit tests in scheduler to handle new error conditions.

 <!--
 In principle every added code should have complete unit test coverage, so providing the exact set of tests will not bring additional value.